Andy Moran

-Andy Moran (born 2 November 1983) is an Irish Gaelic football manager and former player for Ballaghaderreen and the Mayo county team.
-Prior to his appointment as Mayo manager in August 2025, Moran managed the Leitrim county team and served as part of Gabriel Bannigan's backroom team with Monaghan.
+Andy Moran (born 2 November 1983) is an Irish Gaelic football manager and former player for Ballaghaderreen and Mayo.
+Prior to his appointment as Mayo manager in August 2025, Moran managed Leitrim and served as part of Gabriel Bannigan's backroom team with Monaghan.

 Moran made his 150th league and championship appearance for Mayo in June 2017, his 13th season.
+As manager, he led Mayo to victory in the 2026 All-Ireland Football final, the county's first title since 1951.

 Playing career

 Although Ballaghaderreen town was transferred from County Mayo to County Roscommon under the Local Government (Ireland) Act 1898, the GAA club competes in Mayo and many of its players declare for that county.
 As in this case, Moran chose to play for Mayo, this decision has been received negatively from Roscommon GAA supporters.
 Although, Roscommon GAA condemned fans who booed Moran in a 2017 All-Ireland SFC quarter-final game against Mayo.

 In 2011, Moran (named at full-forward on the team selection) won his first All Star award.

 In 2012, Moran, a former vice-captain, was named captain of the Mayo senior team.
 He then injured himself in the 53rd minute of the All-Ireland SFC quarter-final defeat of Down, having to be stretchered off the field of play and left lying on a medical trolley in the tunnel of Croke Park with ice strapped to his knee.
 As a result, he missed the rest of the season, including the 2012 All-Ireland Senior Football Championship final against Donegal, after undergoing surgery on his torn cruciate knee ligament. he returned against Galway in the 2013 Connacht SFC quarter-final and scored as Mayo won by 4-16 to 1-11 points.
 He was the highest scoring Mayo forward in the 2013 All-Ireland SFC.

 Moran was starting against Dublin in the 2016 All-Ireland SFC final, but his team was defeated by a single point.
 The following year, Mayo also lost to Dublin in the 2017 All-Ireland SFC final, again by a single point.

 Throughout his playing days, Moran was an All-Ireland SFC runner-up on six occasions.
 In 2017, he was awarded his second All Star Award, and also a Footballer of the Year for the first and only time.

 He played his last game for Ballaghaderreen at the age of 38 on 1 October 2022, scoring a hat-trick of goals and points (3–3) in a 6–8 to 2–8 win against Davitts.